matrukan/Superstore_Sales-EDA/README.md

     Frequency (how often they purchase)
     Monetary value (how much they spend)
 4. Profitability by category and region
-5.Geographic Analysis
+5. Geographic Analysis
-  - Top 10 States by Profit
+    Top 10 States by Profit
-  - Sales by Region
+    Sales by Region
 6. Top Customers by Sales
 7. Shipping and operational efficiency